 Supporting Person-Centered Care for Individuals with Dementia

-Enhancing training for healthcare professionals can enable Texans with Alzheimer's who are residing in behavioral settings to receive person-centered quality care.
+Enhancing training for healthcare professionals can enable Texans with Alzheimer's to receive person-centered quality care.
 Many people find the changes in behavior caused by Alzheimer's disease to be the most challenging and distressing effect of the disease.
 The chief caused of behavioral symptoms in persons with Alzheimer's is the progressive deterioration of brain cells.
 However, medication, environmental influences and some medical conditions also can cause symptoms or make them worse.
-Persons with Alzheimer's disease that have been placed in behavioral settings deserve to receive person-centered care from healthcare workers that are adequately trained in Alzheimer's care.
-We support changes to current training programs for healthcare professionals in behavioral settings to ensure high quality care for all Texans with Alzheimer's.
+Persons with Alzheimer's disease deserve to receive person-centered care from healthcare workers that are adequately trained in Alzheimer's care.
+We support changes to current training programs for healthcare professionals to ensure high quality care for all Texans with Alzheimer's.

 Advance Alzheimer's Policy

-Require Texas to have an State Plan on Alzheimer's Disease.
+Require Texas to have a State Plan on Alzheimer's Disease.

 Texas needs a clear strategy to address the Alzheimer's epidemic.
 Since 2007, nearly every state has developed a State Alzheimer's Plan.
 These comprehensive plans identify critical issues, recommend solutions, and create a road map to guide a state's development in to a dementia-capable state.
 Texas was one of the first states to develop a state plan that extended from 2010-2015.
 Today, Texas remains one of a few states without an updated state plan.
 A state plan will ensure that Texas maintains the infrastructure and accountability necessary to confront the sweeping economic and social needs of Alzheimer's disease.
 We are urging the Department of State Health Services' Alzheimer's Disease Program to coordinate the creation and implementation of a State Plan on Alzheimer's disease that is updated every five years.